KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 The MC-only fake closure compares:

-- the known MC jet-fake-like component passing the signal selection;
+- the known MC jet-fake component passing the signal selection;
 - the fake-factor prediction for that same component.

 The integral ratios are: